Course Description

 **Student Schedule Planning Tips**

-• Please note that if you have a course conflict with a BIO130H lab, you need to keep trying to resolve this using ACORN until the evening of Friday, January 12th, 2024.
+• Please note that if you have a course conflict with a BIO130H Lab, you need to keep trying to resolve this using ACORN until the evening of Monday, January 6th, 2025.
 The course office cannot put students into labs before ACORN closes for lab enrolment.
 The best way to get a lab that fits your schedule is to check ACORN frequently through the fall and into the December break—spots will open up at any time.
-If you still cannot get a lab that fits your schedule, beginning January 9th, you may come to the BIO130H office, and we will do our best to assist you.
-Labs do not begin until the week of January 15th, so try not to worry in the meantime—there is ample time to sort out conflicts.
+If you still cannot get a lab that fits your schedule, beginning January 10th, you may come to the BIO130H office, and we will do our best to assist you.
+Labs do not begin until the week of January 13th, so try not to worry in the meantime—there is ample time to sort out conflicts.

-• AP and IB students—if you have received a transfer credit for BIO with an exclusion to BIO130H and also have a full first year university chemistry credit, then that means that you can take BIO230H1 this academic year and do not have to take BIO130H.
+• AP and IB students—if you have received a transfer credit for BIO with an exclusion to BIO130H and also have a full first year university chemistry credit, then that means that you can take BIO230H1 this academic year provided that you have CHM135 and CHM13, or equivalent, and do not have to take BIO130H.
 If in doubt, please check with the BIO230 course office (bio230@utoronto.ca).